Vorxil/MarketStake/README.md

 _tagged_ decides whether or not the market is selling discrete products or continuous services.

-@Event _newMarket_ is fired if successful, containing the market ID, a _keccak256_ hash of the caller's address and the market nonce.
+@Event _newMarket_ is fired if successful, containing the market ID, a _keccak256_ hash of the caller's address, the block number and the market nonce.

 #### shutdownMarket
 ```javascript